zeionara/dsgen/README.md

 wine release/dsgen.exe
 ```

-The app can be run on android as well.
+The app can be run on android as well (requires `Adobe Air`).
 The following screenshots demonstrate the app interface appearance on an android device.

 ![passwords](images/android/passwords.jpg)
 ![nicknames](images/android/nicknames.jpg)